vnys/token-scripts/README.md

 # token-scripts

-A collection of build scripts for Figma Tokens
+Some build scripts for Figma Tokens